sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

 You already know how to deploy and expose a Function.
 You can do the same with a container microservice.

 You will use the Kyma example **orders-service** for this.
-The Kyma example orders-service is available
+The Kyma example "orders-service" is available

  - on [GitHub](https://github.com/kyma-project/examples/blob/main/orders-service/README.md)

- - and as docker image on Google Container Registry `eu.gcr.io/kyma-project/develop/orders-service:68a58069` .`
+ - and as a docker image on Google Container Registry `eu.gcr.io/kyma-project/develop/orders-service:68a58069` .`